dustyw0lf/PowerPy/README.md

 ```

 Restart your terminal for changes to take effect.
-Prefix the tool's name with `tool-` and use it as you normally would
+Prefix `tool-` to the tool's name and use it as you normally would
 ```powershell
 tool-[tool name] [arguments]
 ```